 Players question NetEnt, claiming Dead or Alive has changed, NetEnt says it has not.
 The debate raises concerns regarding lack of transparency

-NetEnt is currently in the process of converting their games from Flash to HTML5, something that is necessary as support for Flash Media is coming to an end.
-Other game providers have had to go through the same process as well, with Montezuma, Immortal Romance, and Raging Rhino being examples of games updated by other providers.
+NetEnt is currently in the process of converting their games from Flash to HTML5, a necessary step as support for Flash Media is coming to an end.
+Other game providers are in the process of change as well, with Montezuma, Immortal Romance, and Raging Rhino being examples of games converted to the new format.

-Making changes to slots is a sensitive subject, and some players within the gambling community worried game providers would seize the opportunity and “nerf” the games.
-Visually, and in terms of playability, there has in fact been noticeable changes to quite a few of the games, both good and bad.
-Raging Rhino and Zeus III are two games that seem slower to play, irritating players with long win count-ups, as well as removal of stop spins.
-On the updated version of Dead or Alive, 2 Scatters can sometimes be seen only one symbol apart, giving the impression it’s possible to land 2 Scatters on a reel when in fact it’s not.
+Making changes to slots is a sensitive subject and some players within the gambling community worried game providers would seize the opportunity and “nerf” the games.
+Players have been complaining over negative effects in terms of both visuals and playability.
+Raging Rhino and Zeus III are two big titles that have had issues, irritating players with long win count-ups as well as removal of stop spins.
+In the updated version of Dead or Alive, 2 Scatters can sometimes be seen only one symbol apart, giving the impression it’s possible to land 2 Scatters on a reel when in fact it’s not.

 Frustrating as some of these changes may be, the visual changes are nowhere near as serious as changes possibly made to the mathematical models.
 Dead or Alive, being one of the most iconic online slots ever to be released, has been at the center of attention ever since it went through its own HTML5 update, and the internet debates surrounding this issue has now reached a peak.

 Suspicions were raised as soon as the new version was launched, with players claiming Dead or Alive having been “nerfed” and not playing the same way.
 These claims were in general dismissed as tin foil hat theories and not taken seriously, especially given the then small sample of games (spins and bonuses).